Cowbellpedia: TV series

 After the first season, other episodes were created to add value to the project, such as the Cowbellpedia Teachers’ edition, the documentary insert of the profile of the finalists etc.

 Thousands of questions generated by NECO are loaded into the software per season and spread across different categories and syllabus.

-The Cowbellpedia series is packaged as 55 Mins X 16 episodes, transmitted across Africa on Africa Magic on DSTV, AIT Network and six major stations across key cities, and available globally on YouTube and Facebook.
+The Cowbellpedia series is packaged as 55 Mins to 1hr X 16 episodes, transmitted across Africa on Africa Magic on DSTV, AIT Network and six major stations across key cities, and available globally on YouTube and Facebook.